harunurhan/idlejs/README.md

 Execute a function only when certain events on certain target element have not occured within given timeout.

-It's simple, configurable and has easy chainable API.
+It's simple, configurable, typescript friendly and has easy chainable API.

 ### Install